fenago/machine-learning-for-finance/lab_guides/Lab_7.md

 You have now seen the theory behind and application of the most useful RL techniques.
 Yet, RL is a moving field.
-This book cannot cover all of the current trends that might be interesting to practitioners, but it can highlight some that are particularly useful for practitioners in the financial industry.
+This course cannot cover all of the current trends that might be interesting to practitioners, but it can highlight some that are particularly useful for practitioners in the financial industry.